Codepath-Pod15/CoffeePod/README.md

 **Required Must-have Stories**

 - [x] User is able to login, signup, and logout of the app.
 The user login is persisted with app restarts.
-- [x] User can set up a personal profile with a home location.
+- [x] User can set up a personal profile with a profile photo, name, email, and zip code.
-- [ ] User can see a quick summary of photo, address, rating, pricing, tags, and popular items.
+- [x] User can see a quick summary of coffee locations with a photo, name, rating, and tags.
-- [ ] User can see detailed information about a coffee location when they click on its summary.
+- [x] User can see detailed information about a coffee location when they click on its summary (name, photo, address, tags, and reviews).
-- [x] User can submit reviews with information about their visit to a location (what they ordered, rating, tags, location photo, etc).
+- [x] User can submit reviews with information about their visit to a location (what they ordered, rating, tags, and photo).

 **Optional Nice-to-have Stories**